se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ## Why Angular?

-Now that we know what Angular is, let us look at some benefits of using Angular.
+Now that we know what Angular is, let us look at some benefits it has to offer.

 ### Benefit 1: Angular provides Good Tooling Services.